Scott-Zeta/dotNetPlayground/Exception101/README.md

 Once an Exception was raised, it will search for **_catch_** block upwards if no catch block in same level.
 However, each level's **_finally_** will be executed first before going to the upper level.

 If no catch block founded, the program terminated and raise the Error.

+### Things to avoid when throwing exceptions

+- Don't use exceptions to change the flow of a program as part of ordinary execution.
+Use exceptions to report and handle error conditions.
+- Exceptions shouldn't be returned as a return value or parameter instead of being thrown.
+- Don't throw System.Exception, System.SystemException, System.NullReferenceException, or System.IndexOutOfRangeException intentionally from your own source code.
+- Don't create exceptions that can be thrown in debug mode but not release mode.
+To identify runtime errors during the development phase, use Debug.Assert instead.